GLOSSARY

 High Intensity Focused Ultrasound (HIFU)

 HIFU is the procedure that uses ultrasound energy to heat and destroy targeted areas of tissue.
 The sound waves pass through healthy tissue without causing damage.
-Ultrasound energy, or sound waves, is focused at a specific location and at that "focal point" the temperature raises to 90 degrees Celsius in a matter of seconds.
-To review clinical publications, results and research activity of High Intensity Focused Ultrasound (HIFU), click here.
+Ultrasound energy, or sound waves, is focused at a specific location and at that “focal point” the temperature rises to 90 degrees Celsius in a matter of seconds

 Impotence